5im-0n/gitlit/README.md

 ## contribute

 The code is very easy.
 Just clone the repo and have look!
-Use the `.jscrc` for formatting the code and keep it clean and consistent.
+Use the `.eslintrc.json` for formatting the code and keep it clean and consistent.

 There are just some js libraries:
 - [ejs](http://ejs.co/) is used for templating.
 The templates are in `app/js/templates.js`.